NuGet/NuGet.Operations/docs/services/work/Provisioning.md

 3. Warehouse - A SQL Database containing an APIv2 Warehouse.
 The name of this is not defined and depends on your target environment.

 ## Cloud Services/Machines
 The Work Service runs on a standard Windows Machine.
 In Azure, this is provided through an Azure Cloud Service.
 The cloud service should be named "&lt;app&gt;-&lt;environment&gt;-&lt;dc#&gt;-&lt;hostname&gt;" (when the Work service is hosted on a dedicated machine, we recommend using the hostname "work").
 For example, "nuget-dev-0-work".

+NOTE: The Work Service API must use TLS/SSL for communication.
+An SSL Certificate should be uploaded to the Azure Cloud Service and referenced in the CSCFG file.

 ## Certificates
 TODO